microsoft/language-server-protocol/_specifications/lsp/3.18/language/inlineValue.md

 > *Since version 3.17.0*

 The `workspace/inlineValue/refresh` request is sent from the server to the client.
 Servers can use it to ask clients to refresh the inline values currently shown in editors.
-As a result the client should ask the server to recompute the inline values for these editors.
+As a result, the client should ask the server to recompute the inline values for these editors.
 This is useful if a server detects a configuration change which requires a re-calculation of all inline values.
 Note that the client still has the freedom to delay the re-calculation of the inline values if, for example, an editor is currently not visible.

 _Client Capability_: